PawseySC/singularity-containers/_episodes/10-rstudio-bio.md

 ```
 {: .bash}

-For this example, we'll use an RStudio image thas has already been built.
+For this example, we'll use an RStudio image that has already been built.
 R images can take a while to build sometimes, depending on the number of packages and dependencies you're installing.
 The Dockerfile used here is included, and we'll go through it to explain how Docker builds images.

 ```
 FROM rocker/tidyverse:3.5